NicolasEisfeld/NicolasEisfeld/README.md

 <br />
 <div align="left">

-- 🎲 I’m interested in Software Engineer and Machine Learning
+- 🎲 I’m interested in Software Engineer

 - 📖 I'm studying IT in IFRS technical education

-- ☕ I'm programmer in Java and TypeScript
+- ☕ I'm programmer in Java with Spring Boot, and TypeScript

 </div>